Kayli/logspub/dev-distributed-k8s.md

   - can be executed by
     > kubectl apply -f <myspec.yaml>

+- resources
+  - a data structure that tells other components/programs how to behave
+  - compute resources: cpu and memory
+    - measurable quantities that can be requested, allocated, and consumed
+  - api resources
+    - objects that can be read and modified through the Kubernetes API server
+    - examples: pods, services

+- kubectl
+  - cli for interacting with k8s cluster
+  - interacts through api server which is hosted inside 'control plane'

 - control plane (ex master node)
+  - can be made up of one or many computer systems
-  - has 4 processes
+  - has processes
     - api server: gateway to the cluster
     - scheduler: decides on which node to host individual pods
     - controller manager: monitors/recovers cluster state
-    - etcd: stores cluster state/configuration data (not application data!)
+    - data storage: etcd, stores cluster state/configuration data (not application data!)
+    - dns server

 - node (ex worker node)
   - is a vm or a physical computer that serves as a worker machine in a kubernetes cluster
+  - hosts multiple pods
   - has processes
-    - kubelet: starts the pod with a container inside
-    - container runtime, e.g. docker
+    - kubelet
+      - creates (realize) pods with containers in them
+      - performs containers/pods monitoring
+    - cAdvisor (container + advisor)
+      - gathers and reports metrics about activities within the given worker node
+      - is aware of all the containers running on a worker node
+      - collects CPU, memory, file system, and network usage statistics about the containers
+        - this information can be viewed using reporting tools such as Prometheus and Grafana
+        - particularly useful when testing and troubleshooting an application running on Kubernetes
+    - kube proxy
-    - kube proxy: intelligently manages connections between pods
+      - intelligently manages connections between pods
-  - hosts multiple pods
+      - figures out how to route an incoming request to the corresponding container on the worker node
+      - syncs and applies routing information received from control plane

 - pod
   - smallest deployable units of computing that you can create and manage in k8s